 If you want a block that primarily consists of salt along with all the minerals a deer needs, you can’t go wrong with Trophy Rock or Himalayan salt.
 Trophy Rock is the slightly cheaper option, though.

 Decide if you want a salt block consisting of close to 100% sodium chloride, or one with some level of mineral content.
 Unless you’re buying a pure salt block there should usually be minerals like calcium, phosphorus, potassium, iron, zinc and others included.
 These minerals are beneficial to a deer’s diet, as they are not always able to get all the minerals they need naturally in their environment.
 The amount of these minerals may vary.

-As mentioned at the start of the article, if you want blocks with more mineral content take a look at this article.
+As mentioned at the start of the article, if you want deer blocks with more mineral content click on the link.

 Any salt block you buy should be able to withstand weather conditions.
 Lesser salt blocks can dissolve and melt in the rain greatly reducing their lasting power.
 It’s not unheard of for some salt blocks to last months, and others to dissolve overnight in the rain.

 Having said that, not all is lost.
 The salt may dissolve into the soil and deer can consume it that way.